Her Angels

 Weeks ago, he had shared his loss of confidence in the medical community at large, and one doctor in particular.
 A botched surgery many years ago, the first of many, had permanently damaged his independence.
 He told his story that day with no attempt to evoke sadness or sympathy.
 There is no surprise then, that he would deal with this next turn of events with the same private courage.

 We had met six weeks ago in the living room of his son’s family home.
-I remember the bright sun blinded me for a moment as I stepped into the cool dim room.
+I remember the bright Florida sun blinded me for a moment as I stepped into the cool dim room.
 His lengthy limbs were held tautly.
 He contained himself to the center pillow of an overfilled sofa draped with multiple, soft, comforting throws.
 This was new; this living with family.
 It struck me, that despite his raspy breath, and obvious weakness, it was this lanky being’s intention to be as unobtrusive as possible.

-It quickly became clear that was his families’ intention to be as caring as possible.
+It quickly became clear that was his family’s intention to be as caring as possible.
 I noted the grandson in the yard with two leashed, barking dogs.
 He was keeping them quiet for Grandpa’s visitor.
 His son had anticipated, and queued up some soothing Reiki music with a quiet ocean vibe.
-His daughter in law welcomed me with a hug, and a heart so open and available that it overflowed into the overgrown yard from the open front door.
+His daughter-in-law welcomed me with a hug, and a heart so open and available that it overflowed into the overgrown yard from the open front door.
 I had stepped over the unfinished irrigation project and around half-planted pots of annuals.
 Garden tools lay discarded in the walk, as if a “regular day” had been interrupted by a phone call that changed everyone’s life.
 Priorities change in a heartbeat at the end of life.

 img_7409-1

 On this day, it was clear from my doorway vantage point that he had finished his life’s work here.
 He had, in his 84th year completed his navigation around his personal wheel of life.
-He was clearly waiting at the terminal for whatever comes next.
-I looked into the faces of his children and felt the gut grabbing wave of child-like panic that chases and clings to a dying parent.
+He was clearly waiting at the terminal for whatever came next.
+I looked into the faces of his children and felt the gut-grabbing wave of child-like panic that chases and clings to a dying parent.
 A bareback ride down a steep trail on a wild horse feels safer than this new reality.
 They had been here many hours and their wild horses were ready to bolt.

-Smiling at the son and daughter in law she went straight to him.
+Smiling at the son and daughter-in-law she went straight to him.
 She breathed in the situation for a moment and went straight to her work.
 She touched his hands, and his heart with the gentle knowing touch of a Reiki Master worthy of the title.
 She cradled his head, touched his cheek with such tenderness that I, standing at his feet, could imagine he was a tiny baby, and this was his Mother’s hand.

 Tiny creases of tension melted from around his eyes.
 A gentle sigh caught in his throat.
 Her focus on the dilemma of his passage was so infused with palpable compassion and love that my ears began to ring with, “All is well, all is well, all is well.”
 I thought for sure I heard singing.
 It was like being suspended in the space between inhale and exhale.
 He was awash in comfort and connection, I think we all were.